Viewing user accounts and roles

 Viewing user accounts for a trial

 Roles in italics are suspended.
-The list of user accounts and roles can be downloaded or copied using the Copy, Excel and CSV buttons.
-A row can be selected by clicking on it, or multiple rows can be selected using Shift-click or Ctrl-click (Cmd-click on Mac).
+The list of user accounts and roles can be downloaded using the Download as CSV button.
+A row or multiple rows can be selected by clicking the tickbox.
 When rows are selected, the highlighted roles can be suspended or activated using the drop-down Suspend button.

 The name and email address can be updated by editing the user account.